fennel-ai/client/docs/pages/getting-started/welcome-to-fennel.md

    way to to cutting edge streaming joins.

-Fennel tries to meet these goals while also being lower on cloud costs compared to other alternatives by squeezing as much out of cloud hardware as possible See [this](/overview/cost-optimizations) for how Fennel does this.
+Fennel tries to meet these goals while also being lower on cloud costs compared to other alternatives by squeezing as much out of cloud hardware as possible.
+See [this](/overview/cost-optimizations) for how Fennel does this.

 ## Benefits of Fennel